Global homotopy theory via partially lax limits: Introduction

 Global spaces were first proposed in \cite{GH} as a powerful framework for studying the homotopy theory of topological stacks and topological groupoids, which in turn generalize orbifolds and complexes of groups.
 This homotopy theory records the isotropy data of such objects as a particular diagram of fixed points spaces.
 To make this precise, \cite{GH} defined the $\infty$-category of \emph{global spaces} as the presheaf $\infty$-category

 Here $\Glo$ is the $\infty$-category whose objects are all compact Lie groups $G$, and whose morphism spaces are given by $\hom(H,G)_{hG}$; the homotopy orbits of the conjugation $G$-action on the space of continuous group homomorphisms.
 In particular, a global space $X$ consists of the data of a fixed point space $X^G$ for every compact Lie group $G$ which are functorial in all continuous group homomorphisms.
-Furthermore, the conjugation actions has been trivialized, reflecting the fact that spaces of isotropy are insensitive to inner automorphisms.
+Furthermore, the conjugation actions have been trivialized, reflecting the fact that spaces of isotropy are insensitive to inner automorphisms.

+This definition is motivated by Elmendorf's theorem in equivariant homotopy theory which states that the $\infty$-category of \emph{$G$-spaces} $\Spc_G$ is equivalent to the presheaf $\infty$-category on the $G$-orbit category $\OO_G$.
+Here $\Spc_G$ is defined as the $\infty$-categorical localization of $G$-CW-complexes at the homotopy equivalences, and $\OO_G$ is the full subcategory of $G$-spaces spanned by the transitive $G$-spaces $G/H$ for a closed subgroup $H\subseteq G$.

-There is strong connection between equivariant and global homotopy theory.
+There is in fact a strong connection between equivariant and global homotopy theory.
 Let $\Orb$ denote the wide subcategory of $\Glo$ spanned by the injective group homomorphisms.
 Gepner-Henriques~\cite{GH} observed that the slice $\infty$-category $\Orb_{/G}$ is equivalent to the $G$-orbit category $\OO_G$.
 In particular, this allows us to define a restriction functor

 by precomposing with forgetful functor $\OO_G\simeq \Orb_{/G}\to \Glo$.
 Thus a global space has an associated underlying $G$-space for all compact Lie groups $G$.
 Furthermore, that all these $G$-spaces come from the same global object imposes strong compatibility conditions among them.